 Effective listening is vital for understanding complex concepts, following instructions accurately, and empathizing with others.
 It enables individuals to absorb, process, and respond to information appropriately, facilitating better communication and collaboration in both academic and professional settings.

-Strong planning skills are instrumental in setting realistic goals, organizing activities efficiently, and managing time effectively.
+Strong organizational skills are instrumental in setting realistic goals, planning activities efficiently, and managing time effectively.
 They allow individuals to anticipate potential obstacles, allocate resources wisely, and stay on track to achieve desired outcomes.

 Creativity